 Create an account to access servers

-Your user account on your servers must have the required permissions to initiate discovery of installed applications, agentless dependency analysis, and discovery of SQL Server instances and databases.
+Your user account on your servers must have the required permissions to initiate discovery of installed applications, agentless dependency analysis, and discovery of web apps, and SQL Server instances and databases.
 You can provide the user account information in the appliance configuration manager.
 The appliance doesn't install agents on the servers.

-- For Windows servers, create an account (local or domain) that has administrator permissions on the servers.
+- For Windows servers and web apps discovery, create an account (local or domain) that has administrator permissions on the servers.
 To discover SQL Server instances and databases, the Windows or SQL Server account must be a member of the sysadmin server role.
 Learn how to assign the required role to the user account.

-- For Linux servers, create an account that has root privileges.
-Or, you can create an account that has the CAP_DAC_READ_SEARCH and CAP_SYS_PTRACE permissions on /bin/netstat and /bin/ls files.
+- For Linux servers, provide the root user account details or create an account that has the CAP_DAC_READ_SEARCH and CAP_SYS_PTRACE permissions on /bin/netstat and /bin/ls files.